- Home

 - Review your risk register.

-- Consider how climate change will impact your existing risks.
+- Consider how climate change will affect your existing risks.

-- Identify gaps and review assumptions in light of Victoria’s Climate Change projections.
+- Identify gaps and review assumptions considering Victoria’s climate change.

 - Work with risk owners to plan improvement opportunities for both physical and transition risks.